 Does creative-as-targeting work on TikTok Ads as well as Meta?

 Yes, and TikTok’s algorithm is particularly well-suited for it.
 According to TikTok’s Smart Creative documentation, the platform’s recommendation engine matches creative style to user interest graphs, meaning segment-specific creatives get served to relevant audiences even more aggressively than on Meta.
 Industry data suggests that creative-as-targeting on TikTok can deliver lower CPIs than on Meta for the same app, though Meta’s downstream conversion quality is often reported as higher for subscription apps.
-Understanding dynamic creative optimization for mobile apps can help you leverage platform-native tools, with advertisers using structured creative testing frameworks seeing 15-25% lower CPA compared to single-ad testing.
+Understanding dynamic creative optimization for mobile apps can help you leverage platform-native tools, with advertisers using structured creative testing frameworks commonly seeing meaningful CPA improvements compared to single-ad testing.

 Industry data suggests that creative-as-targeting on TikTok can deliver lower CPIs than on Meta for the same app, though Meta’s downstream conversion quality is often reported as higher for subscription apps.